Descanonge/tomate/docs/source/scanning.rst

 be kept.

-When all filegroups have finished scanning, the database object will compile found values.
+When all filegroups have finished scanning, the database object will compile values found for each coordinate.
 This will dictate the range of the 'available' scope.
 By default, only coordinates points common to all filegroups are taken.
 The variables dimension is an exception to this.
 If in some filegroup a coordinate must be sliced, a warning will be emitted.